doctea/drum2musocv/README.md

    - tiny OLED and rotary encoder would be interesting, to tweak settings from panel without faffing with DAW
    - as would accepting parameter changes via i2c connection from controllers like the [F8R](https://michigansynthworks.com/products/8m-fader-bank-with-cv-i2c-and-midi), like I've just become aware some Eurorack modules do (eg Disting)

- - Make Euclidian bass capable of changing root note / arpeggiate / chord sequences
-   - features to do this.  currently arps over held chord
-   - make this so can switch between modes...

  - Replace DebounceEvent library with one that doesn't need patching

  - Cut bass by kick option